Accenture/mercury-composable/guides/CHAPTER-4.md

 When a task is not named, the "process" tag is used to name the task.

 Since each task must have a unique name for event routing, we cannot use the same "process" name more than once in an event flow.
-To handle this use case, you can create unique names for the same task like this:
+To handle this use case, you can create unique names for the same function (i.e. "process") like this:

 ```yaml
 flow: